mmc41/VALJOGen/GETSTARTED.md

 javac -parameters -cp valjogen-annotationprocessor-1.0.0-RC3.jar -Acom.fortyoneconcepts.valjogen.SOURCEPATH=SourceDirForYourCode -s DestinationDirForGeneratedSources -d DestinationDirForOutputClasses SourceDirForYourCodeUsingTheAnnotationProcessor.java
 ```

-Notably, the example above makes the annotation processor available on the class path, uses the JDK1.8+ -parameter option to enable parameter names processing by the annotation processor and the -Akey[=value] option to let the processor know the source path.
+The example above makes the annotation processor available on the normal class path, uses the JDK1.8+ <code>-parameter</code> option to enable parameter names processing by the annotation processor and the <code>-Akey[=value]</code> option to let the processor know the source path.

+Note that the current version of does *not* support the <code>-processorpath</code> path for javac!

 ## 2. Using VALJOGen with Maven: